MaxWeigert/COVID-19_immunity_mortality/README.md

 Folder structure:

 - Code: Code for the main analyses and the sensitivity analyses, both building on functions in `Functions.R`
 - Graphics: Figures contained in the manuscript and the supplementary material.
-The code for Figures 1 and 2 is not part of this repository.
+The code for Figure 1 is not part of this repository.
 - Models: Estimated model objects